 Weight loss has been, and probably always will be, a a hotly debated topic.
 Most recently, the conversation shifted to macros for weight loss and what is the best combination of carbs, protein and fat in the diet to achieve long-term weight loss.
 Here, we'll discuss the difference between two of the most popular diets, namely keto vs low carb diet: which is best for weight loss?

 Before we start, it's important to note that going on an extreme diet in order to lose weight is almost never a long-term solution.
-Apart from the obvious psychological strains that comes with being hungry all the time, calorie restricted diets slow down metabolism and when eating less, people also often cut essential micronutrients out of their diet.
+Apart from the obvious psychological strains that come with being hungry all the time, calorie-restricted diets slow down metabolism and when eating less, people also often cut essential micronutrients out of their diet.

 A more gentle transition can help the body adjust efficiently.
 As opposed to switching from a high-carb diet to strict keto, dieters might want to consider gradually reducing their carb intake and increasing their dietary fat consumption.
 This way, they not only learn more about the food they eat but also leave time for the body to shift to the new energy source.

 We asked to experts on the topic, Rami and Vicky Abrams, co-founders of So Nourished and low-carb experts, to shed some light on the keto vs low carb diet debate.
 They live and breathe all things keto and also published a number of books on the topic, including Keto Diet For Dummies and Keto Desserts For Dummies.